 The Samsung HW-Q60R is a better soundbar system than the Sony HT-S100F.
 It's advertised as a 5.1 setup with the Samsung Acoustic Beam up-firing speakers, which helps with the surround performance.
 The subwoofer of the Q60R offers more bass than the stand-alone HT-S100F and the overall audio reproduction of the Samsung soundbar is better.
 The Q60R also has better overall connectivity options and has more sound enhancement features to make it sound how you prefer.

 Decent for music.
 The Q60R soundbar has a pretty good stereo frequency response, but its bass isn’t that extended, which can hurt its performance on bass-heavy genres.
-However, it will be suitable for most music.
+However, it'll be suitable for most music.
 Unfortunately, the soundstage isn’t the widest but still is decently wide.
 On the other hand, the bar can get very loud and performs quite well at max volume too.

 Passable for movies.
 The Samsung Q60R soundbar sounds decent but might lack a bit of sub-bass for movies.
 On the upside, it can get very loud and performs quite well without too much compression at max volume.
 While it does support surround sound content, this soundbar won’t offer the most immersive experience.
 It also doesn’t support Atmos and height channels.